Squats Test

 Tips for Best Results

-- Maintain proper form throughout - keep your back straight and heels on the ground.
+- Maintain proper form throughout - keep your knees in line with your toes.

-- Breathe rhythmically, exhaling during the upward phase.
+- Breathe rhythmically, exhaling as you stand up.

 Interpreting Your Results